LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       The default value of ``mxnbcf`` is ``MXNBCF_DEFAULT`` :math:`=10`.

-.. c:function:: int KINSetRelErrFunc(void * kin_mem, realtype relfunc)
+.. c:function:: int KINSetRelErrFunc(void * kin_mem, sunrealtype relfunc)

    The function :c:func:`KINSetRelErrFunc` specifies the relative error in computing :math:`F(u)`, which is used in the difference quotient